 ISSOTL encourages a scholarly, engaged, inclusive, and collegial approach to knowledge-sharing at the conference, what we call ISSOTL’s “conference pedagogy.”
 We support the diversity that our conference participants bring by being inclusive, making our work accessible, and providing a variety of ways for people to engage.
 Please read the full ISSOTL Conference Pedagogy statement.

 Panel discussions are particularly appropriate for topics that benefit from multiple perspectives, including disciplinary, institutional, and national perspectives.
+These sessions will be one hour.
 The goal for panel discussions is to provide panelists and audience members the opportunity to exchange insights, engage in discussion, and learn from each other’s experiences, so panel sessions will include at least 20 minutes for discussion among panelists and audience members.

 Single paper presentations are ideal for presentations on completed SoTL projects but also include topics about or related to SoTL itself.
 The goal of paper presentations is to provide presenters the opportunity to share knowledge and facilitate critical dialogue with conference participants.
 Single paper presentations will be combined into groups of three, and the final presenter will serve as session chair.
 Each paper will last a maximum of 30 minutes, including 10 minutes for questions and discussion.

 These workshops offer an opportunity for hands-on work on a SoTL question, research method, or topic during the concurrent sessions of the conference.
-Workshops are highly interactive and demonstrate effective practices in both SoTL and workshop pedagogy.
+Workshops are one hour long, highly interactive and demonstrate effective practices in both SoTL and workshop pedagogy.

 Posters present preliminary SoTL work, completed projects, or considerations of the field of SoTL in general.
 To inspire detailed dialogue and critical engagement, at least one author will attend the poster session to present and discuss the work with other conference participants.
 The poster session has become a central and lively component of ISSOTL conferences.